All Episodes

 So we didn't want anything that the time travelers do to change history.

-And you know the old saw about going back and trying to change something.
+And, you know, the old saw about going back and trying to change something.

-We didn't want to go get near that.
+We didn't want to get near that.

-Didn't want to even touch, because we didn't want any distractions from the fact that what we are writing about American history was the truth.
+Didn't want to even touch because we didn't want any distractions from the fact that what we are writing about American history was the truth.

 So we didn't even want to get close to playing any games where people could say that what we're actually doing is going back and changing it.